Advertisement

 FALSE

-Genital herpes is a common virus infection that affects one in 8 Australian adults.
+Genital herpes is a common virus infection that affects about one in 8 Australian adults.
 However, many people with genital herpes have no symptoms or have not recognised their symptoms as herpes infection.

 2. Only promiscuous people get genital herpes.